cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/shared/workflow-status.md

 * `DRAFT`: The initial workflows status an [event](../events/create.md) or [place](../places/create.md) gets, when it is created.
 * `READY_FOR_VALIDATION`: The workflow status an [event](../events/publish.md) or [place](../places/publish.md) gets, when it is published.
 * `APPROVED`: The workflowstatus an event or place gets, when it is approved by content moderation.
-* `REJECTED`: The workflowstatus an event are place gets, when it is rejected by content moderation.
+* `REJECTED`: The workflowstatus an event or place gets, when it is rejected by content moderation.
 * `DELETED`: The workflow status an [event](../events/delete.md) or [place](../places/delete.md) gets, when it is deleted.

 [UiTinVlaanderen](https://www.uitinvlaanderen.be) and many other online calendars will show events that are either `READY_FOR_VALIDATION` or `APPROVED`.